What do you do when you find fire/smoke damage in your home or office?

 Provide for proper drainage away from building foundations.

 Regularly inspect plumbing and appliances for leaks.
+Check under sinks for any leaks to prevent more serious damage.

-Keep gutters and drains clear of debris.
+Keep gutters and drains clear of debris or prevent damage to exterior structure.

-Respond to all water intrusions immediately.
+Respond to any and all water intrusions immediately.

 Inspect the roof, windows and other areas where water might enter the building and perform necessary maintenance.